DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 4. Flow Load: Is demand vs capacity being balanced?
 5. Flow Distribution: Are we investing in both value generation and protection?

-Now it is a well know fact that any process is only as fast as its slowest point.
-And all processes have a least slow point.
-The "trick" is to find the slow bottleneck, take action to improve, and measure the outcome to understand if the desired outcome was achieved.
+Now it is a well know fact that any process is only as fast as its slowest point (Theory of Constraints).
+And all processes have at least one slow point.
+The "trick" is to find the bottleneck(s), take action to improve, and measure the outcome (better - same - worse) to understand if the desired result was achieved.

-Using these high level vanity metrics and armed with a desire to improve, the next typical step would be for the organization to execute a Value Stream Mapping exercise assembling a team of people to share their opinions on how long each step of the end to end process takes and recording their input on a value stream map - value add time, non-value add time, process efficiency for each individual step in their process.
+Using these high level metrics and armed with a desire to improve, the next typical step would be for the organization to execute a Value Stream Mapping exercise assembling a team of people to share their experience and opinions on how long each step of the end to end process takes and recording this information on a value stream map - value add time, non-value add time, process efficiency for each individual step in their process.
 This can be a very expensive and laboreous process where the outcome is only valid until some improvement action is implemented.
 Because, once the fix is implemented, the bottleneck has probably moved to another location in the delivery pipeline.

 ![Value Stream Map](media/value_stream_map.png)

 The alternative to Value Stream Mapping is Value Stream Management.
 A Value Stream Management solution, like DevOps Velocity, is continuously ingesting data from the various tools used in the software delivery pipeline and presenting that data in a holistic view providing insight, in almost real time, on not only how efficient the software delivery pipeline is but where in the pipeline opportunities for improvement exist.
-The bottom line...
-Value Stream Management is a much more scientific approach eliminating the guess work and making decisions on where to improve based on data instead of opinion.
+Value Stream Management is a much more scientific approach eliminating the guess work and helping teams make better decisions on where to improve based on data instead of opinion.

 ![Value Stream](media/value_stream.png)